-The CLI Tool version numbering is independent of PCE and VEN's release and version numbering.
+The CLI Tool version numbering is independent from the release and version numbering of Illumio Core PCE and VEN.
 The CLI Tool works with multiple versions of the PCE and the VEN and does not necessarily need software changes in parallel with releases of the PCE or the VEN.